data-to-insight/dfe-csc-api-data-flows/docs/api_config.md

 ## Table/Schema Expectations

-Your SSD deployment should include the **staging** table that the API pipeline reads and updates:
+Your SSD deployment should include the **api_data_staging** table that the API pipeline reads and updates.
+The SQL to deploy and populate this table is within the release files bundle:

 - `ssd_api_data_staging` (live)
 - `ssd_api_data_staging_anon` (safe development/testing copy)